 Image Editing for Kids

-by rovingfiddlehead on June 5, 2012
+June 5, 2012

 I’m gearing up for the Kids Tech Camp in a couple of weeks.
 That means it’s time to sort through my bookmarks and favourite sites like Free Technology for Teachers and SMS Tech Club decide what new tools to incorporate into this session.
 The focus is on free, no-registration-required tools.
 Not because my library doesn’t […]